 - Reception introductions: how would you like to be first introduced to your guests?

-- Decor and set-up instruction
+- Decor and set-up instruction and troubleshooting

 - Floor plans, layouts and adjustments